-What does Scattered Black And Whites mean?
+What do you think Scattered Black And Whites means?

 Elbow: Scattered Black And Whites Meaning